2lindell/vzome-sharing/2026/02/03/00-01-42-Hi-lace-city/index.md

 ---
 title: Hi lace city
 share-description: This is a 3D version of the lace city idea.
-Each color of ball represents the distance between the two points that it represents
+Each color of ball represents the distance between the two points that it represents (except the white ones which are only one point).
 image: https://2lindell.github.io/vzome-sharing/2026/02/03/00-01-42-Hi-lace-city/Hi-lace-city.png
 layout: design
 ---